advayy/Amoebash/README.md

 Basic Features
 - Various buff stats, for instance in `applyBuff`, are applied with some capacity to prevent the game from becoming too easy.
 - Accordingly, enemy damage and patterns were deeply tested to make the game more playable without it being too hard or too easy.

+P.S.
+Maybe you can press "X" and enter god mode?
+Idk :)